-c) Clinical requirements: Students in the clinical program must also complete 500 hours of relevant (e.g., health-oriented) clinical practicum experience.
+- b) Research requirements: At least one research project in the field of Health Psychology must be completed.
+Thesis and dissertation research are the most obvious means of fulfilling this requirement, although an independent research project would also be sufficient.
+It is assumed that, in the case of theses or dissertations, a member of the Behavioral Science Department will serve on the committee. - c) Clinical requirements: Students in the clinical program must also complete 500 hours of relevant (e.g., health-oriented) clinical practicum experience.
 This is equivalent to one year of a 10-hour per week placement.
-Such placements should reflect the student's interests and can include Cardinal Hill Hospital, various departments in the medical center, or other relevant placement opportunities.
+Such placements should reflect the student's interests and can include Bluegrass Health Psychology, behavioral health at the VA, various departments in the medical center, or other relevant placement opportunities.